Mum Shattered To Discover That 'Blocked Milk Duct' Is Actually Stage 4 Breast Cancer

 Until then, things were going fine for Malaysian mummy Clara Eng.
 She and her husband Daniel Cheong run a tuition centre together in Kuching, Sarawak.

-The couple have a daughter, Natalie, who turns 2 in June.
+The couple has a daughter, Natalie, who turns 2 in June.

 Clara tells theAsianparent, "Both my confinement lady and gynaecologist assured me that it was a normal lump, from breastfeeding."